July 3, 2017

 AAP-CA Position: SPONSOR

-The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, strongly supports your proposed legislation AB 224 (Thurmond).
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, is proud to sponsor AB 224 (Thurmond).
 This bill would increase the safety of administering anesthesia and sedation to children in outpatient settings by requiring the implementation of the California Dental Board’s recommendations regarding safe access to dental anesthesia for children, including (among others) that a dedicated anesthesia monitor, separate from the operating dentist, be present when a child under age 7 undergoes general anesthesia or deep sedation.
 The bill would also update the permit structure for dental sedation and anesthesia in California and the definitions of sedation and anesthesia contained within California statue in order to conform with modern terminology.

 The mission of the AAP-CA is to protect and promote the health and well-being of all children and youth living in California.
 Pediatricians have no financial interest in who administers and monitors anesthesia in a dental office.
 Our interest stems solely from our mission to protect and promote children’s health and well-being.

 We decided to sponsor this legislation because we believe that all children, regardless of income, deserve one standard of care when they require sedation and anesthesia.
-The California Dental Board has recognized the need for high standards of care for our state’s youngest residents by recommending further safety measures be taken in the administration of pediatric dental anesthesia, which would help bring state law in line with the AAP-AAPD guidelines.
-AB 224 (Thurmond) would do right by our state’s children by ending the operator-anesthetist model and guaranteeing a qualified anesthesia monitor for our state’s youngest children undergoing dental anesthesia.
+The California Dental Board has recognized the need for higher standards of care for our state’s youngest residents by recommending further safety measures be taken in the administration of pediatric dental anesthesia, which would help bring state law in line with the AAP-AAPD guidelines.
+AB 224 (Thurmond) would do right by our state’s children by requiring a qualified dedicated monitor for any child under age seven when they undergo deep sedation and general anesthesia in dental offices and by updating the anesthesia permitting system in dentistry to more closely adhere to current definitions and safety recommendations.

-Pediatricians strongly support AB 224 (Thurmond).
+Pediatricians across the state of California respectfully urge an AYE vote on AAP-CA’s sponsored legislation, AB 224 (Thurmond).
 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.

 Chief Executive Officer